DT Woodturning

 Offset arms, allow height adjustment

-The top set of dummy arms are made offset to allow for height adjustment.
+The top set of dummy arms are made offset to allow for them to sit level when in the dummy body

 Top dummy section